How to Make Gordon Ramsay Carrots? A Perfect Step-by-Step

 Achieving the perfect caramelized and glazed result requires precision and attention to detail.
 Follow these pro tips to ensure your carrots come out just right every time:

-- Avoid Overcrowding the Pan: Spread the carrots in an even layer to ensure even cooking and glazing.
+• To avoid Overcrowding the Pan, Spread the carrots in an even layer to ensure even cooking and glazing.
 Overcrowding leads to steaming rather than caramelizing.

 Common Mistakes to Avoid